 7.2 Awards Ceremony

-The awards ceremony will take place at the COG Board of Directors meeting in the fall of 2016.
-The Board consists of 34 elected officials from 22 local jurisdictions across the National Capital Region and the Maryland and Virginia General Assemblies.
+The awards ceremony will take place at a COG Board of Directors meeting in the fall of 2016.
+The Board includes elected officials from local jurisdictions across metropolitan Washington and the Maryland and Virginia General Assemblies.
 The Board, awardees, sponsors, and other regional and national climate change leaders will be invited to the awards ceremony.